ziky90/DistributedAIHomework/README.md

-DistributedAIHomework1
+DistributedAIHomework
 ======================

-First homework from the Distributed Artificial Intelligence and Distributed Agents course at KTH.
+Homeworks from the Distributed Artificial Intelligence and Distributed Agents course at KTH.
 Generally speaking assignment is more or lest about the alimentary stuff in the jade platform.

 ------------------------------------------------------------------------
 How to run the program: